The a11ywatch cli is an easy way to get started with running and deploying.

 a11ywatch scan --url https://a11ywatch.com -s

 Deploying Remotely [Beta]

-In order to deploy using terraform to a third party you need to clone the A11yWatch repo first and navigate into the directory before running any of the deploy commands.
+In order to deploy using terraform to a third party you need to clone the A11yWatch terraform-provider first and navigate into the directory before running any of the deploy commands.

 You can deploy the project with terraform with a couple steps onto any infrastructure.
 If you are running the remote commands make sure to configure the terraform variables to match your project id and log in to gcloud via command line (